project-imprimis/libprimis/doc/engine.md

 ## 2.2 Materials
 ---

-There are several materials in Imprimis which are capable of modifying their volume's properties.
+There are several materials in Libprimis which are capable of modifying their volume's properties.
 Materials in general are combinable (though there are many exceptions) so that multiple effects on the geometry can be combined.
 Because materials do not have the same deformation ability as geometry, materials are